Coppermine expedition: Coppermine River

 The journey down the Coppermine River took far longer than planned, and Franklin quickly lost faith in his First Nations guides, who in fact knew the area little better than he did, and assured him that the sea was close, then far, then close again.
 The ice on the rivers and lakes was still firm, and for the first 117 mi of the journey the canoes had to be dragged on sledges.
 The Arctic Ocean was finally sighted on 14 July, shortly before the expedition encountered its first Inuit camp.
 The Inuit fled, and Franklin's men never had the opportunity to make further contact or trade for supplies as he had hoped.
 The abandoned camp gave a further indication of the scarcity of food in the area; the stocks of dried salmon were rotting and maggot-infested, and the drying meat consisted mainly of small birds and mice.

 The First Nations guides turned for home as had been agreed, as did Wentzel, leaving Franklin with fifteen voyageurs and his four Britons.
 Franklin gave orders to those departing that caches of food were to be left on route and that most importantly Fort Enterprise be stocked with a large amount of dried meat.
 With the lateness of the season the latter point was crucial because Franklin now feared that if, as seemed likely, he failed to reach Repulse Bay, the sea would freeze and prevent him returning to the mouth of the Coppermine River.
 If so, he would be forced to make a direct return across the Barren Lands, where he and his men would be dependent on whatever food they could forage.
 There was therefore a real risk that they would be close to starvation by the time they reached Fort Enterprise.
 Franklin frequently reiterated that well-stocked huts were crucial to their survival.

-At the mouth of the Coppermine, Franklin set off east in three canoes with enough food for fourteen days.
+At the mouth of the Coppermine, Wentzel, with four voyageurs and at least three Copper Dene, returned south, as planned.
+Akaitcho's band, having fulfilled their obligations to conduct the expedition to the "Frozen Ocean", dispersed for their summer hunting and fishing.
+Franklin set off east in three canoes with enough food for fourteen days.
 Their progress was impeded by storms which frequently damaged the canoes.
 Attempts to supplement their rations by hunting were so unsuccessful that Franklin suspected the voyageurs of deliberately failing to find game, in order to compel him to turn around.